Be at the heart of the physics community by joining one of the Institute’s member-led groups.

 The Institute has around 50 groups that cover a wide range of subjects including:

-- specialist areas of physics research and its application, such as the High Energy Particle Physics Group or Plasma Physics Group
+- Specialist areas of physics research and its application, such as the High Energy Particle Physics Group or the Plasma Physics Group

 What do groups do?

 Groups have individual programmes, reflecting the needs of their members.
 Their activities include:

 - Arranging conferences, seminars and workshops for their members and others